Tenshin000/Eco3DPrint/README.md

 ### Backend Cloud Application
 #### Core Executable
-The cloud processing layer of the system is implemented as a modular, multi-threaded Python architecture that bridges the device and connectivity levels with the user interface.
+The code related to the backend of the Cloud App has been placed inside the subfolder *Eco3DPrint/src/CloudApp/backend*.
 The core executable (`server.py`) acts as the entry point, spawning dedicated threads for each major subsystem to ensure non-blocking operations.
 A centralized graceful shutdown mechanism binds to *OS-level signals* (`SIGINT`) to safely terminate network event loops, disconnect database pools, and update physical node states to `OFFLINE` before exiting.

 #### Database Structure
 The system stores data in a relational MySQL database, `Eco3DPrintDB`, organized into three tables.
 The schema separates device metadata, print-job records, and high-frequency telemetry while preserving referential integrity through primary and foreign keys.